Kamran-G/Top-Anime-Genres/README.md

-Overview

-This project analyzes trends in popular anime genres released between 2011 and 2024.
-Using Python, pandas, and matplotlib, the data was cleaned, aggregated, and visualized to identify how the popularity of different genres has evolved over time.

-Process

-Loaded and cleaned data from popular_anime.csv, converting comma-separated genres into lists.
+Situation:
+Analyzed a dataset of popular anime titles to understand trends in genre popularity from 2011 to 2024.

+Task:
+Determine how audience preferences for different anime genres have evolved over time.

+Action:

+Imported and cleaned the popular_anime.csv dataset.

-Extracted release years from the aired_from column.
+Converted comma-separated genre strings into lists and extracted release years from the aired_from column.

-Grouped the dataset by year and genre to determine the top three genres for each year.
+Grouped data by year and genre to identify the top three genres for each year.

-Created a line chart to visualize yearly trends in genre frequency.
+Created a line chart using Python, pandas, and matplotlib to visualize yearly trends in genre frequency.

-Key Insight
+Result:

-The analysis highlights shifting audience preferences, showing how certain genres rise or decline in popularity over the years.
+Identified shifts in audience preferences, highlighting genres that increased or decreased in popularity over time, providing insights for content analysis and industry trends.

-Tools

-Python,
-Pandas,
-matplotlib
+Tools: Python, pandas, matplotlib